groupdocs-metadata/GroupDocs.Metadata-Products/english/metadata/java/edit/djvu.md

 ############################# Steps ############################
 steps:
     enable: true
-    title_left: "Steps for TTF Metadata Extraction in Java"
+    title_left: "Steps for DjVu Metadata Extraction in Java"
     content_left: |
-        [GroupDocs.Metadata](https://products.groupdocs.com/metadata/java) makes it easy for Java developers to get metadata information from TTF files from within their applications by implementing a few easy steps.
+        [GroupDocs.Metadata](https://products.groupdocs.com/metadata/java) makes it easy for Java developers to get metadata information from DjVu files from within their applications by implementing a few easy steps.

-        *   Load the TTF file to be updated.
+        *   Load the DjVu file to be updated.
         *   Specify a predicate that will be used to filter desired metadata properties.
         *   Specify a value which you want to be assigned to the selected properties.
         *   Pass the predicate and the new value to the UpdateProperties method.